-In today's "instant gratification" society, we "love" each other on the fly, with a quick heart tweet and any message routinely communicated has made reading between the lines essential in the advent of 280 character messages.
-Depth and sincerity is lost in a trade-off for quick and fast.
+In today's "instant gratification" society, we "love" each other on the fly, with a quick heart emoji and a text message that makes reading between the lines essential.
+Moreover, in the advent of 280 character messages on twitter, the depth and sincerity of any announcement or public message is lost in a trade-off for quick and fast.

-This is a story of two little girls.
-So, try to imagine that you live in a nice, middle-class neighborhood and your neighbors on either side have young daughters.
+This is a story of two little girls who live next to your home in a nice, middle-class neighborhood.
+One little girl lives on the north side and the other on the south side of your house.
+They live with their parents and they are 4 to 6 years old.
 The one on the south side is 6-years old and is working on something in school in which you have some interest.
 So, you come home one evening with a gift, related to her studies, wrapped in a bag.
 The child opens the gift, pushes it across the table, gets up and walks away.
 The next day, you bring over another gift you believe she'd find fascinating.
 You give it to her but, again, she looks it over, drops it on the couch and runs out to play with her friends.
 The third day, the last of your planned gifts arrives and you bring it to her house.
-This time, the 6-year old peeks inside – doesn’t even bother to open the gift or take it out of the bag and leaves again.
+This time, the 6-year old peeks inside, doesn’t even bother to open the gift or take it out of the bag, and leaves again.
 How likely are you to ever give that child another gift?

 Now, the little girl who lives on the north side of your house, is a bit younger, she’s 4.
-Sweet little thing, who you've allowed to pick flowers from your yard from time-to-time and every time she does, she runs in or over to thank you.
+Sweet little thing, who you've allowed to pick flowers from your yard from time-to-time and every time she does, she runs over to thank you.
 When her birthday rolls around, you present her with a simple card and she gives you back a warm smile and a big hug.
 When you give her some of your junk jewelry for dress up, she squeals with delight and the first time she wears it, she runs over to your house just to show you how pretty she looks.
 This little one loved the flowers, the card and the jewelry and it’s apparent.
 This is a grateful child for which you now can’t do enough.

 Nonprofits can apply this concept, too.
 Unfortunately too few know how to sincerely and personally thank donors in meaningful and creative ways.
-They send computer generated thank you notes, only contact donors when they need more money and rarely take the time to cultivate relationships that could result in nurturing their major donor base.
+They send computer generated thank you notes, only contact donors when they need more money and rarely take the time to cultivate relationships that could result in their major donor base feeling loved and appreciated.
 Is this beginning to make sense?

 So, here's a little homework as we go right back to the basics.
 Purchase a few thank you notes, the blank ones, where you can write something sincere and heartfelt inside.
 Then, communicate in writing the next time someone does you a favor or gives you some type of a gift.
 Writing and sending such notes is an anomaly today, so you'll surely stand-out.
 More importantly it helps you give an unexpected gift right back to that person who did something nice for you.
 This is an exercise in focusing in the moment, opening your heart and expressing gratude sincerely.
 Yes, these thank you notes are written from your heart not your head.